zkBob/zkbob-ui/CONTRIBUTING.md

   - Be specific!
 - Any references regarding a bug (screenshots with errors, etc)
 - Your machine info (platform, what wallet do you use etc)

-- zkBob UI details: your Support ID, Library, Web and Relayer versions.
-You can find this information at the bottom of the app page.
+- zkBob UI details: your support ID, Library, Web and Relayer versions.
+You can find this informatio at the buttom of the UI page

 ## License